 To build a budget that works, you’ll need to accept the right mindset so you won’t be defeated before you start.
 This means creating a realistic plan and being committed to seeing it through, even in those tough weeks and months.

-If you have more bills then you have money, it’s totally understandable to struggle with budgeting.
-In this case, you’ll need to find ways to supplement your income and possibly start searching for more lucrative opportunities.
+If you have more bills than you have money, it’s totally understandable to struggle with budgeting.
+In this case, you’ll need to find ways to supplement your monthly income and possibly start searching for more lucrative opportunities.

 Also, keep in mind that the whole point is to cut frivolous spending so you can make your money work for you and achieve your financial goals.